sbalmt/xcheme/documents/basics.md

 ```
 Tokens:

+          Code Fragment
    0:0    0001 "Hello"
-    0:6    0002 "world"
+   0:6    0002 "World"
    0:11   0003 "!"
    1:0    0001 "Hello"
-    1:6    0002 "world"
+   1:6    0002 "World"
    1:11   0004 "."
    2:0    0001 "Hello"
-    2:6    0002 "world"
+   2:6    0002 "World"

 Nodes:

-    0:0    N 5 "Hello world!"
+    0:0    N 1 "Hello World!"
-    1:0    N 5 "Hello world."
+    1:0    N 1 "Hello World."
-    2:0    N 5 "Hello world"
+    2:0    N 1 "Hello World"

+Done!
 ```

 ## What happened?

-We just used XCHEME to make a parser that's able to consume combinations of _Hello world_ sentences, we also printed all the tokens and nodes produced in the analysis process to check if everything was ok.
-Now to get a deep understanding of what happened, why it happened that way, and start creating your own lexers and parsers, take a time to delve into the next steps.
+We just used XCHEME to make a parser that's able to consume combinations of _hello world_ sentences, and we also printed all the tokens and nodes resulting of the analysis process...
+To get a deep understanding of what happened, why it happened that way, and start creating your own lexer and/or parser, take a time to delve into the next steps.

 ## Next steps